 For more information on hand hygiene in healthcare settings, click here.

-For our OSHA Review clients… SUV Ultra 5 Disinfectant & Cleaner has demonstrated effectiveness against viruses similar to 2019 Coronavirus, when used on hard, non-porous surfaces.
-Therefore, SUV Ultra 5 Disinfectant & Cleaner can be used against 2019 Coronavirus when used in accordance with the directions for use against Norovirus on hard, non-porous surfaces.
+For our OSHA Review clients… SUV Ultra 5 Disinfectant & Cleaner has demonstrated effectiveness against viruses similar to COVID-19, when used on hard, non-porous surfaces.
+Therefore, SUV Ultra 5 Disinfectant & Cleaner can be used against COVID-19 when used in accordance with the directions for use against Norovirus on hard, non-porous surfaces.